rtagliaviaz/cryptocurrency-discord-bot/README.md

   }
 ```

-So i chose to use a *for loop* inside another *for loop* to manipulate the data, then used an embed again to format the text
+So I chose to use a *for loop* inside another *for loop* to manipulate the data, then used an embed again to format the text

 ```js
 if (msg.content.startsWith("!crypto_price")) {